 Two tools are the key—You can easily afford this Purdy brush (you will not wear them out if you try) They simply cover better.
 They turn a 3 coat nightmare into a normal 2 coat job.

 Crappy tools are slow to use and don’t let you cover properly.
 (Also, low-cost rollers and brushes shed lint and shed bristles into your work.
 No fixing bad tools.
 This is my go-to roller, and see how easy it is to clean them.
-Pair it with or some kind of house fan.
+Pair it with a modestly priced frame.
+You’ll be turning pro.

-Temperature matters: we use this work heater (see image).
+Temperature matters: we use this space heater (see image).

 Quality paints actually cost less.
 If you count time as money and we do.
 ‘Low-cost’ paint costs more because it takes longer and turns your hair gray(er).